Saturday, November 10, 2007

 After all this it was already boarding time for my flight, and the desk staff informed me it was too lat to check in.
 They also said they can't put me on another flight for free since it was Lufthunsa's fault that I missed my connection.
 So I once again made my way through the connections security line, another hour, and at the checkin desk for Lufthunsa I am informed that there are too many people trying to reschedule so I had to go to the main ticketing desks at the main terminal.
 So now I get the pleasure of the 15 minute line for passport control followed by a 20 minute walk between terminals to find that all the Lufthansa ticketing people have gone home and only the customer service counter, with it's two employees, is still open.

-there are no openings left.
+This line is the best yet, an hour and a half wait.
+This wait is followed by the information that i will not be able to fly out that day, as I've now been in Heathrow airport for seven hours and there are no openings left.
 The next Virgin Atlantic flight I can get on is two the next afternoon, but fortunatally there are European passenger rights, so the airline has to put me up in a hotel.
 So I get to spend one more night in London, at the Heathrow Park Inn, a nice four star hotel nearby with complimentary dinner and breakfast.
 (I lost count, but i think there are at least a dozen reasons why i hate Heathrow airport.

 I met some nice people in the last line and we all had dinner together at the hotel.
 So i got to learn a lot from the search engine optimizer and electron beam venture capitalist from Boston, and the academic from Germany.
-In
+In addition I got to have one more good British beer to finish out my trip.

 The hotel was nice.
 The late night TV even has the same "Sweep and Mop" informercial as in america, only dubbed in German.
 I still don't understand the infatuation with the late night call in word games.
 You rarely see anyone win, but they were available in three diffrent languages at the hotel, English, German, and I think Arabic (check it out yourself).
 I even got to amuse my self with the hotel's automatic window blinds and half dozen different lights to play with.